JMendes1995/SysAdmCephCluster/README.md

 Troubleshooting is a crucial process to identify and resolve issues and raise awareness about what is happening in the system.
 To troubleshoot failing or misconfigured services multiple commands were used.
 For instance, if the service is failing the recommended troubleshooting steps are checking the status of the service with the `systemctl status (service name)` command or analysing logs with the command `journalctl -u (service name).` The logs located in `/var/log/ceph/` grant an efficient debugging solution.
 Additionally, the `ceph -s` command can be used to analyze the status of the cluster or to check the health status by executing the `ceph health` command.
 On the other hand, the command `ceph df` analyzes data usage and distribution among pools.
 Finally, the `ceph ODS dump` command provides detailed information about the OSD.
 It can also be used simultaneously for other resources within the Ceph environment.

 ### System Recovery <a name="recovery"></a>
 In the event of a failure, system recovery can be achieved by restoring the pre-established backups.
-The restoring process for the monitor involves executing the cephRestoreMonitor playbook, which re add the data to their respective directories.
-Following the successful restoration of data, the service is then ready to be restarted.
+The restoring process for the monitor involves executing the cephRestoreMonitor playbook, which adds the data to their respective directories.
+After restoring the data, the service is then ready to be restarted.
 Similarly to the monitor restore, the postgres database recovery is quite similar diverging if is used the backup stored locally or remotely in the manager node.
 Moreover, to accomplish the database restore the `cephRBD` playbook with the tag restore is sufficient to recover the database service locally.

 ## How to setup the ceph project <a name="setup"></a>
 ### Prerequisites<a name="req"></a>